dinosoftorg/ib2-deobfuscate/README.md

 # ib2-deobfuscate
-Deobfuscate Ironbrew 2, Aztupbrew and CLVBrew.
+Deobfuscate Ironbrew 2, Aztupbrew, CLVBrew, and more.

 ## Installing
 ```bash